 Namibia quite literally has a growing problem: bush encroachment across the landscape.
 However, the country has reinterpreted this challenge as an opportunity and actually attaches economic value to the harvested bush wood waste.
 GIZ is providing advisory services on how to capitalise on bush biomass and is helping create new jobs in the process.

-A country the size of Germany and Austria combined, Namibia is overgrown with dense bushes.
-This is a problem that affects roughly half of its land area.
+Almost half of Namibia is overgrown with dense bushes.
+The area is equivalent to the size of Germany and Austria combined.
 As a result, not only is the groundwater table sinking, available agricultural land is also severely reduced.
 Usable land for grazing, among other uses, is scarce, leading in turn to animal feed shortages.
 This poses a threat for agriculture that farmers need to address, as they need the bush-encroached land urgently.
 Bush growth has to be curbed and additional sources of income tapped.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Namibia since 2014 with measures in this field.
 One goal is to make the damaged land areas usable again.
 To achieve this, bushes are thinned out in a controlled manner.
 Increasingly, the focus is turning to generating economic income from the wood harvested, which is referred to as bush biomass.

 This is important for farmers as agriculture is already severely impaired: Namibia is one of the driest and least populated countries in sub-Saharan Africa with only 2.5 million inhabitants.
 At least 70 per cent of the population depends on agriculture for their livelihood.
 In recent years, the country has experienced periods of drought with devastating effects, such as crop failures and major losses in livestock farming.